Project: Migration from VCOE Private Cloud to SIRAS/Azure Cloud

 - Networking & Security:

-- Azure VPN Gateway for secure staff/vendor access.
+- Azure VPN Gateway for secure admin access.

 - PFsense and HAProxy Load Balancer for traffic distribution.